benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/context-api/request.md

 ### `formData()`

 - Type: `() => Record<string, any>`
-- Description: Function that returns form data submitted with the request
+- Description: Function that returns form data submitted with the request.
+Uses `event.requestInfo().body` internally.

 ### `body()`

 - Type: `() => Record<string, any> | string`
-- Description: Function that returns request body as an object (if JSON) or string (if form data)
+- Description: Function that returns request body as an object (if JSON) or string (if form data).
+Uses `event.requestInfo().body` internally.

 ### `header()`

 - Type: `(name: string) => string`
-- Description: Function that returns the value of the specified request header
+- Description: Function that returns the value of the specified request header.
+Returns empty string if header not found.

 ### `cookies`